Welcome to today's edition of the Rush 24-7 podcast.

 And he made it plain that Iraq is the central focus of their war against us.

-And you want to sit here and quibble over whether the president lied or the president's not being vocal or articulate enough about this.
+And you want to sit here and quibble over whether the president lied or the president's not being vocal or articulate enough about this?

-But if let's let's grant every bit of your argument, Senator Kerry, that there was no terrorism in Iraq before we went.
+But if let's grant every bit of your argument, Senator Kerry, that there was no terrorism in Iraq before we went.

-Let's just say Al Qaeda, as you just admitted, was all over the world, everywhere.
+Let's just say Al-Qaeda, as you just admitted, was all over the world, everywhere.

-They were in Florida, they were in Minneapolis, they were in Phoenix, they're everywhere but Iraq, okay?
+They were everywhere but Iraq, okay?

 Let's grant your silly premise that they weren't there.